wattdepot/wattdepot/docs/overview/domainmodel.md

 ## Measurement Type

 WattDepot implements all the units of measurement provided by the [JScience API](http://www.unitsofmeasurement.org/).
-Supported units include both [SI Units](http://jscience.org/api/javax/measure/unit/SI.html), [Non-SI Units](http://jscience.org/api/javax/measure/unit/NonSI.html),
+Supported units include both [SI Units](http://jscience.org/api/javax/measure/unit/SI.html) and [Non-SI Units](http://jscience.org/api/javax/measure/unit/NonSI.html).

 In addition, it is possible to define new measurement types.
 Adding a new measurement type requires changes to the source code and rebuilding of the system.